stanislavHamara/dependency-injection-kata-series/kata2.md

 ## Task 1 - Add a DI library

-Install Autofac into the console application.
+Install Autofac using NuGet and add a reference into the console application.

+Create an empty `ContainerBuilder` and call `builder.Build()` to build your first `IContainer`.

 ## Task 2 - Register all your objects